 What Leads to High-Risk Mortgages?

-Mortgage insurers have tightened their belts on high risk borrowers.
+Mortgage insurers have tightened their belts on high-risk borrowers.
 Lenders can classify you as a high-risk borrower due to several reasons.
-For instance, if you miss your monthly payments, default on student loan, or exhaust all your lines of credit, lenders will consider you to be a high-risk borrower.
+For instance, if you miss your monthly payments, default on a student loan, or exhaust all your lines of credit, lenders will consider you to be a high-risk borrower.

 How Do You Get a High-Risk Mortgage?